• Skip to primary navigation

 1. Make the marinade.
 Just whisk everything together.
 It’s that simple.
 If you’re feeling adventurous – add some red pepper flakes!

 2. Marinate the chicken.
-Get it all up in there.
-Stir it up and let it soak in.
-At least 30 minutes.
+For at least 30 minutes.
 Longer if you’ve got the time.

 3. Cook your veggies.
-In just a little bit of oil.
 Start with the veggies that will take longer to cook – the broccoli, the carrots.
 Then the peppers and onions.
 Finish with the peas!
-Remove them from the pan to a glass bowl.

 6. Save the sauce!
 Cook down the marinade into a thick and silky sauce that will perfectly coat the chicken and veggies.
 Stir the veggies, chicken, and sauce together and spoon over rice.
 Top with a few sesame seeds if you’re looking for a little crunch.